jmd-dk/concept/_sources/parameters/numerics.rst.txt

                             together in Fourier space, as all
                             :math:`\boldsymbol{k}` modes (grid cells) of
                             smaller grids are contained within larger grids.
-                            One need to be careful though, as complex phase shifts are needed to correct for the change of grid size.
+                            Complex phase shifts are needed to correct for the change of grid size, all taken care of by CO\ *N*\ CEPT.

                       5. Convert the values within the global grid to potential values.
 For gravity, this amounts to solving the Poisson equation.
-                      6. For each receiver component, produce a 'downstream' version of the global Fourier potential, by copying (and shifting) the modes onto grids individual to each receiver.
+                      6. For each receiver component, produce a 'downstream' version of the global Fourier potential by copying (and shifting) the modes onto grids individual to each receiver.
                       7. Optionally perform (another) deconvolution for